Art of Ethics

 An online art gallery featuring children’s and youth’s visual and language arts contributions that reflect how they understand ethics and values or what’s right and wrong.
 Participants can submit individual or group contributions.

 It’s also a curricular resource site for adult leaders, teachers, and caregivers to start conversations about ethics and values with children of all ages.
-Coming soon are curricular resources that will be:
+Curricular resources:

-• be suitable for learners of all ages and stages of life (intergenerational).
+• are suitable for learners of all ages and stages of life (intergenerational).

 • feature lesson plans for Christian, faith-based, and secular audiences.